Syllabus for ECO–111

 Macroeconomics requires you to take a proctored online midterm examination.

-The midterm is a closed-book, proctored exam and covers material in Chapters 1 through 11.
-The exam consists of multiple-choice questions (similar in kind to those you have seen on the quizzes) along with short essay questions, similar in kind to the Written Assignment and discussion questions.
-The exam is two hours long.
-Using a calculator is permitted.
+The midterm is a closed-book, proctored exam and covers material in Chapters 1 through 11 of the textbook.
+The exam consists of multiple-choice questions (similar in kind to those you have seen on the quizzes) along with short essay questions, similar in kind to the written assignments and discussion questions.
+The exam is 2 hours long.

 You are on your honor not to cheat during an exam.
 Cheating means: